 On receipt, all complaints/appeals are assigned a reference number and logged.
 Outcome and outcome date is also recorded.

-Ref No. Date received Complaint Name Outcome Outcome date
+Ref Date Complaint Name Outcome Outcome No. received date

 Appendix E - Access Arrangements Policy What are access arrangements and reasonable adjustments?